Colour Psychology in Interior Painting: Transform The Home

 Mark a straight line from ceiling to floor.

-Tape both sides and paint one color at a time.
+Tape both sides and paint one colour at a time.

 Angled/Geometric Designs: